DomenicoTanzarella/predictingEuro24winner/README.md

   The notebook is divided in the following sections that can be easily accessed via the Colab Navigation bar on the left frame.

-  -Exploratory Data Analysis
+  - Exploratory Data Analysis
-  -Feature Engineering
+  - Feature Engineering
-    -Players data Exploration and feature engineering
+    - Players data Exploration and feature engineering
-    -Final dataset creation
+    - Final dataset creation
-  -Train the Model
+  - Train the Model
-  -Predict results in group stage (prep work)
+  - Predict results in group stage (prep work)
-  -Group Games Showtime
+  - Group Games Showtime
-  -Predictions for the round of 16
+  - Predictions for the round of 16
-  -Predictions for the round of 8
+  - Predictions for the round of 8
-  -Predictions for the semifinals
+  - Predictions for the semifinals
-  -Predictions for the final
+  - Predictions for the final
       ...and the winner of Euro2024 is...

   Please note that Individual csv files used for the project are in the git repository: in the notebook they are imported from a Google Drive folder, but they can easily be loaded from a computer